fredlockheed/db-fv-gtfs/README.md

 # How This GTFS Feed is Produced

 Provided GTFS files are produced using the [db_to_gtfs.py](https://raw.githubusercontent.com/patrickbr/db-api-to-gtfs/master/db_to_gtfs.py) Python script from the [db-api-to-gtfs](https://github.com/patrickbr/db-api-to-gtfs) project.

-(It is done without any knowledge of, consent of or endorsment from the author of the [db-api-to-gtfs](https://github.com/patrickbr/db-api-to-gtfs) project.)
+It is done without any knowledge of, consent of, or endorsment from the author of the [db-api-to-gtfs](https://github.com/patrickbr/db-api-to-gtfs) project.

 # Instructions